milen-patel/LISP/README.md

 # C-LISP Extended Interpreter
 An extension of CLISP that supports functions, lambdas, currying, and more.
+## Getting Started
+To test out this program, clone the repository and build the project.
+The executable main is found in `src/mainPackage/Runner.java`.

+Whenever an input is given to the interpreter, it will be parsed into an S-Expression (read about S-Expressions here: https://en.wikipedia.org/wiki/S-expression).
+Assuming no structural errors, the instruction will then be parsed and evaluated.
+I take no credit for the parsing step of this program as that functionality was implemented in the `Parser.jar` included in the repository.
+My work on this project was to focus on the implementation of operators and functions.

+S-Expressions are immutable and each S-Expression is either atomic or composite.
+An atomic S-Expression contains a single value such as `5`, `"hello"`, or `T`.
+By constrast, a composite S-Expression contains a head and tail, both of which point to other S-Expressions which themselves may be atomic or composite.
+This structure allows us to build out trees representing valid instructions to the interpreter.
+By traversion this (effeectively) binary tree, the interpreter can then recursively evaluate all input.
 ## Operator Support

 ### Arithmetic